Spu7Nix/SPWN-language/README.md

 cargo install spwn
 ```

-Let it compile and you're good to go
+Let it compile and you're good to go.

 ### Compiling from source

-1. Download source code from this repository.
+1. [Download](https://github.com/Spu7Nix/SPWN-language/archive/refs/heads/master.zip) the source code from this repository.
 2. Unzip the .zip file.
-3. Install rust if you haven't already.
+3. Install rust (if you haven't already).
-4. Open the unzipped folder in the terminal.
+4. Open the unzipped folder in the terminal by
+- Windows: Right click the folder and press `Open command window here`.
+- Mac: Open `Terminal.app` in the `Utilities` folder in the `Applications` folder, then drag and drop the folder onto the terminal window and press enter.
+- Linux: Right click the folder and press `Open in Terminal`.
-5. Run `cargo build`.
+6. Run `cargo build --release`.
-6. Compiled binary is placed in `target/debug`.
+7. Compiled binary is placed in the `target/release` directory.

 ## Using SPWN